PPL Renewal GUIDE

 You may not fly without your actual valid, signed license in your possession, and on board your aircraft.

-It can take quite long to get your license if you post or courier it.
-I have experienced it taking from between two to six weeks.
+It can take quite long to get your license processed.
+I have experienced it taking from between two to six weeks, sometimes longer.

 TAKE NOTE: Timeline for PPL Renewals